DrStriky/floorplan/README.md

 * handling of open room shapes
 * more efficient finding of next elements in room mapping
 * unit test
-* interpretation test; create more test cases
+* integration test; create more test cases
 * ...